1934 Bulgarian coup d'état: Actions

 The coup was not well received by the other political parties, but they were unable to oppose it effectively.
-The new government abolished the Tarnovo Constitution, dissolved the National Assembly and banned political parties and organizations, revolutionary organizations and trade unions.
+The new government abolished the Tarnovo Constitution, dissolved the National Assembly and banned all political parties and organizations, revolutionary organizations and trade unions.
 All their property got confiscated and severe sentences were provided for attempting to renew a party in any form or to establish a new party.
 A new governmental system was introduced wherein the central authority would appoint mayors and would establish state trade unions.
 Additionally, measures were adopted to deal with the workers' and socialist movement in the country.
 A state monopoly was introduced, which affected the interests of the big companies.
 A Public Renewal Directory (Дирекция на обществената обнова, Direktsiya na obshtestvenata obnova) was created, a special state organisation that promoted and propagandised the policy of the government.
 As a nationalist organization, Zveno changed many of the Ottoman-era Turkish place names of villages and towns in Bulgaria to Bulgarian ones.

 In foreign policy, Zveno's most notable act was to establish diplomatic relations with the USSR on 23 July 1934 and steer Bulgaria towards France.
 Kimon Georgiev saw that one way to do that was through improvement of the relationships with Yugoslavia and to bring the two countries closer as Bulgaria's neighbour was an ally of France at that time.
 As a result, king Aleksandar I of Yugoslavia visited Bulgaria on 27 September 1934.
 Since part of the Zveno activists and the Military Union were republicans, it had an anti-monarchist policy, so Tsar Boris III did not welcome the coup.
 With the aid of faithful Military Union officers, the tsar forced Kimon Georgiev to resign in January 1935 and appointed Pencho Zlatev in his place.
 From that point, the tsar had total control over the country, a state which would last until his death in 1943.
 The major political parties banned in 1934 were legalised after the 1944 coup d'état in which Zveno's leaders Kimon Georgiev, Damyan Velchev and Dimo Kazasov took an active part.
 After the 1944 coup, Georgiev would be appointed by the Fatherland Front as a prime minister thus becoming prime minister for the second time.